GitbookIO/gitbook/docs/templating/conrefs.md

 {% endblock %}
 ```

-In the file `mypage.md`, you should specify the blocks that can be extent:
+In the file `mypage.md`, you should specify the blocks that can be extended:

 ```
 {% block pageContent %}